florian/reading-notes/README.md

 The book is great for quickly getting up to speed with C++.
 There are updated editions for the newest C++ versions and the book contains some interesting insights from Stroustrup.

+### Game Theory: A Nontechnical Introduction ([book](https://www.amazon.com/Game-Theory-Nontechnical-Introduction-Mathematics/dp/0486296725) | [notes](books/4_Game_Theory/README.md))

+Game theory is the science of decision making.
+It can be used to mathematically formalize how strategies should be chosen, how voting power can be measured, or how players might cooperate.
+I was looking for a short introduction to the subject.
+In particular I wanted a book which would be faster to read than a textbook but still had mathematical rigor.
+After looking for such a book for quite a long time, I settled on Game Theory: A Nontechnical Introduction.
+It did not contain that much math but still seemed like the closest thing to what I was looking for.

 ## Papers

 1. [The Unreasonable Effectiveness of Data](papers/001_The_Unreasonable_Effectiveness_of_Data.md)